datamass-io/ml-kraken/README.md

 # ml-kraken

 ML-Kraken is a fully cloud-based solution designed and built to improve models management process.
+Each math model is treated as a separate network service that can be exposed under IP address and defined port.
+This approach is called MaaS (model as a service).